sensei-hacker/inavwiki/INAV-Remote-Management,-Control-and-Telemetry.md

 There is also a long abandoned (alas) [changelog](https://github.com/iNavFlight/inav/wiki/INAV-MSP-frames-changelog) of historic interest only.

-Note that the INAV developers take backwards compatibility seriously; changing a payload is usually not permitted (however, extending it is OK); this is why there are a number of variations on the same basic request (`MSP_STATUS`, `MSP_STATUS_EX`, `MSP2_INAV_STATUS`) as the size of the internal status has changed.
+Note that the INAV developers take backwards compatibility seriously; changing a payload is usually not permitted (however, extending it is OK); this is why there are a number of variations on the same basic request (`MSP_STATUS`, `MSP_STATUS_EX`, `MSP2_INAV_STATUS`) as the size of the internal status structure has changed.

 ### MAVLink